mypricehealth/jsonassert/README.md

 # jsondiff

+StructCheck is a convenience function for calling Equal.
+It is useful for verifying that the struct(s) you've created to receive JSON data in your application can losslessly encode and decode that JSON data.
+StructCheck will:
+  1. Open and read the text from an input JSON file
+  2. Encode the text in the JSON file to the result map, struct or slice
+  3. Decode the result map, struct, or slice back to JSON
+  4. Compare the input JSON text with the output JSON text using the Equal function

 Equal takes as its input two JSON byte slices and causes tests to fail as appropriate if the JSON doesn't match.
 Values are considered to be equivalent if they are:
   1. Both the same data type and values match